 - To ensure the school has a clear vision, ethos and strategic direction.

-- To hold the headteacher to account for the educational performance of the school and its children.
+- To hold the Headteacher to account for the educational performance of the school and its students.

 - To oversee the financial performance of the school and ensure its money is well spent.